cryptum-official/cryptum-sdk/docs/staking/celo.md

 - Unlock tokens
 - Withdraw tokens

-Use the transaction controller to make the calls below:
+Use the transaction controller to make the following calls:
 ```js
 const txController = sdk.getStakingController({ protocol: 'CELO' })
 ```